Bayfield 30/32

 The Bayfield 30/32 is a Canadian sailboat, that was designed by Ted Gozzard as a cruising boat and first built in 1973.

-First marketed as the Bayfield 30, the name was eventually change to the Bayfield 32 due to pressure from United States dealers who insisted on calling the boat a "32" based on its LOA, which included the clipper bow and bowsprit.
+First marketed as the Bayfield 30, the name was eventually changed to the Bayfield 32 due to pressure from United States dealers who insisted on calling the boat a "32" based on its LOA, which included the clipper bow and bowsprit.
 The combination of traditional design, modern construction, and roomy interiors for this size of the boat was popular from the start.
 More than 300 Bayfield 30/32s were built during their long production run.

 Production

 The design was built by Bayfield Boat Yard, first in Bayfield, Ontario, and later in Clinton, Ontario, Canada, but it is now out of production.

 Design

 The Bayfield 30/32 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
 Most were built with a cutter rig, though a few ketches were produced, with a sail area of 525 sqft.
 A small number of special, tall-rig sloops were built, with 4 ft of additional mast height, and an extended bowsprit increasing the total sail area to 662 sqft.
 This version was sold as the Bayfield 32C.

 The 30/32 featured a clipper bow, a bowsprit, wooden decorative trailboards on the bow, a keel-mounted rudder controlled by a wheel and a fixed long keel.
 The hulls were solid fiberglass in a fairly heavy lay up with mat and woven roving.
 The deck was cored with 3/8th-inch balsa, while some high-load areas were cored with plywood.
 The 30/32 displaces 9600 lb and carries 4000 lb of internally mounted lead ballast.

 The boat has a draft of 3.75 ft with the standard keel and most boats were fitted with a Japanese Yanmar diesel engine of two cylinders and 15 hp or, less commonly three cylinders and 21 hp, though a few early Bayfield 30/32s were fitted with a unique Sperry Vickers hydraulic drive and a few with Mercedes-Benz diesels.

 The mainsheet traveller is mounted at the aft of the cockpit.
 The staysail has tracks mounted inboard and the genoa has outboard tracks on the bulwarks.
 The cockpit has dual two-speed winches and dual single speed winches.
 The three halyard winches are mounted on the aft coach house roof.

 The design has a PHRF racing average handicap of 228 with a high of 222 and low of 237.
 It has a hull speed of 6.46 kn.